I feel a new heart beating with the love of the new beauty. I am ready to die out of nature,

 Program Description:

 Is there a compelling tradition of wisdom in American life, a culture complete from beginning to middle to end?
 The American Wisdom Project is a pilot research and teaching curriculum of the Innermost House Foundation, a 501(c)(3) nonprofit educational organization based in California and Virginia.
 The Project exists to bring an American Wisdom Tradition of “plain living and high thinking” into focus, through which to illuminate the great wisdom traditions of the larger world.
-It focuses on Williamsburg and early Virginia as a crossroads of Old and New, North and South, East and West.
+It focuses on Williamsburg and early Virginia as a crossroads of Old and New, North and South, East and West, Native and Colonist.
 It develops from Williamsburg in the 18th century to Concord and Walden Pond in the 19th century, to the Far West in the 20th century, and beyond to their roots in the cultures of Native America, Europe, Asia, the Middle East and Africa.
 It comprehends nature, art, thought, and spirituality as humanistic disciplines of the individual person, drawing upon local and national resources for class instruction, team-teaching, and off-site learning.
 Like its ancient forebear at Oxford University, Literae Humaniores, the American Wisdom Project is a laboratory for the cultivation of a "more humane learning."

 Courses